-Excipia is an independent contract R&D platform that focusses on the physicochemical characterization of pharmaceutical excipients and food ingredients; as a pure substance, as a raw material or when processed into products.
+Excipia is an independent contract R&D platform with a focus on the physicochemical characterization of pharmaceutical excipients and food ingredients; as a pure substance, as a raw material or when processed into products.

-In the past 15 years analytical scientists of Excipia have spent tens of thousands of hours to set up unique dedicated analytical and physicochemical methods with ingenious sample preparation techniques to analyse and characterize excipients, feedstock and finished products.
+In the past decades analytical scientists of Excipia have spent tens of thousands of hours to set up unique dedicated analytical and physicochemical methods with ingenious sample preparation techniques to analyse and characterize excipients, feedstock and finished products.

 Excipients are either natural / naturally derived or synthetic / semi-synthetic.
 In all cases they are obtained through chemical processing of a raw material source that usually has an animal, vegetable or mineral origin.

 Besides differences in process technology, conditions and parameters, these raw materials required to produce the excipient are an important source of variability in the composition of excipients.
 For example, one of the most important components of cellulose ethers is the cellulose raw material itself.
 No two trees are alike, so there will be inherent variability from batch to batch of cellulose raw material.